Enterprise business architecture

 By the way, don't confuse a resource or facility (a structure) with a service (a behavior).
 E.g., a meeting room is a facility.
 The provision of that meeting room, for a period of time, is a service.
 The facility and the service are different things, which are in 1-1 correspondence only during the period of time the service takes place.

-Below, one more diagram for your interest, including concepts related to the motivation, direction and work to be done.
+Below, a diagram including concepts related to the motivation, direction and work to be done.

 No alt text provided for this image